top of page

 Mohican Allyship Committee on the Town of Copake Website:

-Below: pictures from our recent Holiday display, all about the 200th anniversary of Clement Clarke Moore's poem,
+Below: pictures from 2023's Holiday display, all about the 200th anniversary of Clement Clarke Moore's poem,

 "A Visit from St. Nicholas"